kkunal1408/GANA_circuit_data/README.md

-# Approximate matching of subcircuit using Graph Convolution Network for node classification
+# DATA for Approximate matching of subcircuit using Graph Convolution Network for node classification
 Base code has been taken from https://github.com/mdeff/cnn_graph The code in this repository reads multiple OTA circuits graphs from train_graphs directory.
 It processses all individual graphs to prepare inputs for Graph convolution network.